 As I already mentioned, Forrest did most of the assembly for the DreamBox.

-Everything comes in a variety of boxes, each of which have their own set of directions.
+Everything comes in a variety of boxes, each of which has its own set of directions.
 I recommend going through each box before you get started so you know what’s inside and to make sure you aren’t missing anything.

 It took Forrest about eight hours to completely set up the DreamBox – he did it over the course of a few days.
 He felt like the instructions were very easy to follow, and the boxes were all very well-organized.